markpwns1/Dormez/README.md

     console.print("Nice to meet you, " + input);

 What does `7 + 8` do?
 Internally, it adds the numbers 7 and 8, but for all intents and purposes, it does nothing.
 Again, anything is a statement, as long as it is syntactically correct.
 There is a reason for this behaviour, but it's too long to explain here.

+### Different scoping rules

+Scoping in Dormez is quite different than in most languages.
+The important part is that a function **is not** outside the scope that called it.
+Refer to the following example:

+    declare foo = function {
+        return x + y;
+    }

+    declare bar = function {
+        declare x = 5;
+        declare y = 10;
+        console.print(foo());
+    }

+    bar();

+This will print 15.
+This is because `x` and `y` are still in scope.
+But why are they still in scope?
+That's because in Dormez, all functions are basically treated as though they were just code appended where they are called.
+The code above can pretty much be considered to be the code below:

+    declare bar = function {
+        declare x = 5;
+        declare y = 10;
+        console.print(function { return x + y; }());
+    }

+    bar();

+Of course, that's not actually how the Dormez interpreter handles functions internally, so rest assured that calling a function is efficient and comes with minimal overhead.